M-ABHIRAM36/React_Wether_App/README.md

 ---

-## 🐳 Docker Containerization & Deployment By 23211A67B7
+## 🐳 Docker Containerization By 23211A67B7
 **Branch**: docker

 ### 🛠️ Summary of Changes